nhoxben335/trello-clone/README.md

 # Trello Web App
-A full-stack MERN Trello application for managing tasks.
+A full-stack Trello application for managing tasks.

 ## Introduction
 Trello App is a web application that allows users to create, view, update, and delete tasks.
 It provides a user-friendly interface for managing tasks efficiently.